v923z/micropython-usermod/docs/source/usermods_08.rst

 implementation, that simply means that the burden of inspection was taken off your shoulders, but not that the inspection does not happen at all.
-In this section, we are going to see what we can do with both position, and keyword arguments, and how we can retrieve their values.
+In this section, we are going to see what we can do with both positional, and keyword arguments, and how we can retrieve their values.

 Positional arguments
 --------------------